 Like most of our community, I grew up in the Valley knowing virtually nothing about Thomas Fallon.
 As the dispute over his statue has reemerged in recent months, I’ve tried to learn more about whatever he did that was so awful — through reading online sources, reviewing two history books, a documentary, and consulting a couple of prominent historians.
 I can’t say that I’ve learned much — either good or bad — about the man.
 I haven’t found any accounts of violence that he committed, ordered, or threatened, or even rumors or allegations of such attacks.
 McEnery’s daughter, Erin, even produced a documentary, “In Search of the Captain,” describing her puzzlingly fruitless and sometimes humorous examination of the subject .

-Yet there doesn’t exist anything yet identified on the record to reveal Fallon as a violent or racist oppressor.
+Yet I can’t find anything in the historic record revealing Fallon as a racist oppressor.
+He married into a Mexican-American family, and was himself an immigrant who became a naturalized citizen.
 He even appears to have attempted to rectify grievances of Californios and Mexicans threatened with land dispossession through title disputes.
-But Fallon played a seemingly minor role in San José’s history — and gathers perhaps a half-dozen mentions in Clyde Arbuckle’s lengthy treatise on the subject, aptly named “The History of San José,” and in Federic Hall’s 1871 book on the same subject.
-We can’t even say he was the first to fly the U.S. flag at the San José juzgado; apparently somebody beat him to it two or three days before, but the flag was quickly taken down.
-I can only conclude that while Fallon doesn’t deserve a public flogging, his accomplishments don’t merit a statue either.
+There’s much about Fallon that we don’t really know, because he played a seemingly minor role in San José’s history.
+Fallon’s name gathers perhaps a half-dozen mentions in Clyde Arbuckle’s lengthy treatise on the subject, aptly named “The History of San José,” and in Federic Hall’s 1871 book on the same subject.
+We can’t even say he was the first to fly the U.S. flag at the San José juzgado.
+Apparently, somebody beat him to it two or three days before, but the flag was quickly taken down.
+From all of this, I can only conclude that while Fallon doesn’t deserve the condemnation — imagined by some — as a participant in genocide or racial oppression, his accomplishments don’t merit a statue either.

 Of course, I’m no historian, nor do I claim any expertise.
 I encourage others who may have information about any of the above to share it publicly, and to ensure that it becomes part of the public record as the Public Art Committee reviews the record in making its recommendations.